plasmatech8/binternet/src/routes/(app)/docs/+page.md

 ## How to Create a Site

-### Step-by-Step Guide
+### Manual Process

 1. **Create Inscriptions**
    - Inscribe data containing file data for the assets of your site (HTML, JS, CSS, images, etc.).
-   - Note the inscription number for each asset.
+Keep note of the inscription numbers for each asset.
-   - If an inscription with identical data already exists, you can forgo creating a new inscription and note the inscription number for the existing asset.
+   - If an inscription with identical data already exists, you use the inscription number for the existing asset instead of creating a new inscription.

    **Example**:
    - Inscribe `index.html` (inscription number: 100001)